futureofcoding/futureofcoding.org/drafts/frp.md

 If we’re looking to understand a single piece of state, we’re not much better off than with an entirely imperative framework: we still have to read more-or-less the whole application even if we wish only to comprehend only a small piece.

-## 4. Redux
+## 4. Reflex

 Let's contrast the Elm Architecture with a framework that allows higher-order and cyclic streams.
-The Redux FRP library, built for Haskell's ghcjs, fits the bill.
+The Reflex FRP library, built for Haskell's ghcjs, fits the bill.

 #### Reflex Button